seanfisk/mastering-eos/manual/remote-access/common/openssh/advanced/multi-hop.rst

     Port 43022
     ProxyCommand ssh eos01 -W %h:%p

 ..
-We use the standard rST syntax `Section`_ instead of :ref:`Section` here because we *want* to link only within this document.
+We use the standard rST syntax `My Section`_ instead of :ref:`My Section` here because we *want* to link only within this document.
 Otherwise Sphinx yells at us because the file is included multiple times and the label is therefore duplicated.
 See here <http://sphinx-doc.org/markup/inline.html#role-ref>.

 The ``-W`` flag allows us to hop through the first host to the host and port specified by the variables (``okami:43022``).
 Note that the use of ``eos01`` here requires presence of the aliases set up in `Hostname Aliases`_.